bloominstituteoftechnology/back-end-project-week/README.md

 ## Git Commits
 * You are required to showcase progress with at least 1 commit a day.
 This will let your project manager know where you are and if you need help.
 This also allows the client to get progress reports from the company in a real world setting.
 This also protects you from losing your work if your computer blows up.

-## Trello Set Up:
-* [ ] Use your existing Trello account from the Front End Project, or create a new one
-* [ ] Create a new board called "Lambda Notes(Backend) - {Your Name}"
-* [ ] Create lists titled `backlog`,`To Do`, `In Progress`, and `Done`
-* [ ] Fill in the `To Do` list with the Backend MVP features listed below
-* [ ] Fill in the `backlog` list with all the extra features listed below
-* [ ] Share your board with the project manager that has been assigned to you.
-If you have not been assigned yet, reach out to your Section Lead for guidance
-* [ ] Add your Trello URL to your project's README.md file.
-Commit the change, push it to your repository & submit a pull request

 ## Backend MVP Features:
 It is suggested that you deploy the server and database first, before you undergo implementing the logic.
 Doing this makes the deployment process much simpler, since there's no code yet to complicate the deployment step.
 We recommend you deploy your server to [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and your Mongo database to [mlab](https://docs.mlab.com/).
 The recommended deployment site for the front end is [netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).